Rectal Cancer

 Active surveillance

 Active surveillance is closely following a patient's condition without giving any treatment unless there are changes in test results.
 It is used to find early signs that the condition is getting worse.
 In active surveillance, patients are given certain exams and tests to check if the cancer is growing.
 When the cancer begins to grow, treatment is given to cure the cancer.
-Tests include the following:
+Tests include:

 Targeted therapy